Code-Institute-Submissions/adam181189-FriendsDiscovery_JulyResub/README.md

 #### *Typography*
 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
-The font Roboto was used as it is a sans type font.
+The font Josefin+Sans was used as it is a sans type font.
 Sans are useful for simplcity and for a modern look.

 1 [Google Font](https://fonts.google.com/) was used throughout this website:
 - ["Josefin+Sans";](https://fonts.google.com/specimen/Josefin+Sans)